mdomanski-usgs/dynrat/docs/tutorial/pip-ssl.md

 the directory you placed the certificate in.

 ## Configure the pip SSL certificate
 Find or create your pip.ini file.
 The file is located in `%AppData%\pip`.

+The pip directory may not exist under `%AppData%`.

+If the pip directory doesn't exist in the `%AppData%` directory, create it and navigate into it.

 You can type `%AppData%` into the Windows Explorer address bar to navigate to the appropriate directory.
-If the pip directory doesn't exist in the directory, create it and navigate into it.

 If pip.ini doesn't exist, create it as a new text file.

 Add the following lines to your pip.ini file, where `<pathToYourCertFile>` is the path to the SSL certificate file you downloaded in the previous step.